Paper-based biosensor: For general bacterial detection

 One device that has been described as being capable of detecting bacterial presence in water samples uses the common property of oligosaccharides and monosaccharides present on the surface of bacterial cells.
 It is an electrochemical device which uses hydrophobic paper that has been imbedded with carbon electrodes.
 Instead of using antibodies as the detectors, which are expensive, this device uses Concanavalin A (Con A), which is highly specific to the oligosaccharides and monosaccharides.
 The Con A is attached to the carbon electrodes, which are also equipped with carboxyl groups.
 The presence of bacteria triggers a series of electrochemical reactions, which are measured using a device called a potentiostat.
 This device is less sensitive than some others, with a detection limit of 1.9 × 10^{3} CFU/mL.
-By comparison, some ELISAs range from 20 CFU/mL to 1 x 10^{4} CFU/mL.
+By comparison, some ELISAs range from 20 CFU/mL to 1 × 10^{4} CFU/mL.

 For detecting E. coli

 Detection via bacteriophage

 Hand-held, paper-based biosensor which uses the T4 bacteriophage to detect E. coli in water.

 Multiple paper devices have been reported for the detection of E. coli specifically in water samples.
 One such device utilizes a recombinant version of the T4 bacteriophage which carries the gene for β-galactosidase.
 Water samples are filtered using membrane filters, then the filter papers are placed into the paper-based device which contains nutrient medium.
 They are then incubated for 4 hours at 37 °C. Next, the bacteriophage and the β-galactosidase indicator substrate are added to the sample.
 This causes the cells to lyse and release the β-galactosidase enzyme, which triggers the conversion of the substrate into a fluorescent product, indicative of the presence of the pathogen.
 Fluorescence is detected using a luminescence imaging device.
 The device was found to be highly specific to E. coli, and was tested against the presence of Enterobacter cloacae, Aeromonas hydrophila, and Salmonella Typhimurium.
 It has a detection limit of less than 10 CFU/mL, which is considered quite sensitive.